opiopan/fsmapper/docs/docs/guide/virtual_instrument_panel.md

 The element positioned at the beginning of the array appears in the forefront of the view.

 :::warning Note
-Please note that the CapturedWindow view element appears behind the view's background image.
+Note that the CapturedWindow view element appears behind the view's background image.
 Adjust the alpha value to a lower setting for the area corresponding to the placement of the CapturedWindow within the view's background image to ensure transparency for the underlying CapturedWindow. <br/>
-Especially for CapturedWindows targeting pop-out instrument windows in FS2020 with touch panel functionality such as Garmin G3X, an alpha value of 0 is necessary.
+Especially for CapturedWindows targeting pop-out instrument windows in Microsoft Flight Simulator 2020 with touch panel functionality such as Garmin G3X, an alpha value of 0 is necessary.
 As per Windows specifications, if a Layered Window has an alpha value other than 0 in the foreground, it won't receive touch or mouse-related messages.
 :::

 ## Render on the View